Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Berkeley-Lake Heights-Cringila has 118 active public transport stops.
-These are served by 42 bus routes, offering a total of 1,336 weekly passenger trips.
-The average distance to the nearest stop is 160 meters for residents.
+Berkeley - Lake Heights - Cringila has 118 active public transport stops.
+These stops are served by 42 different bus routes.
+The total number of weekly passenger trips is 1,336.

-On average, there are 190 trips per day across all routes, equating to about 11 weekly trips per individual stop.
+Residents typically live within 160 meters of the nearest stop.
+On average, there are 190 trips per day across all routes, which equates to about 11 weekly trips per individual stop.

 Frequently Asked Questions - Transport